ksylvan/binaural/README.md

 └── test_utils.py: Tests for configuration loading and utility functions.

 uv.lock: Dependency lock file for the uv package manager with exact versions.
-webapp: Executable script wrapper for the web interface with env path correction.

 ```